The focus of this web page is to introduce information literacy skills that will help you conduct university level research.

 - Web of Science - multidisciplinary coverage of literature in the sciences, social sciences and humanities

 - Google Scholar (access it via the library's web site) - is a large search engine that provides links to full-text articles to which the Carleton Library subscribes.
-It also provides free articles from other sources but does not have many filter options to narrow your search results.
+It also provides free articles from other sources but does not have many filter options to narrow your search results

-Select list of peer reviewed journals in Geography include:
+Peer reviewed journals in Geography include:

 - Annals of the Association of American Geographers